 For example, I’m going to share something personal about myself and search in that folder.
 I want it to be something that is fun.
 And so I search for the word fun and 10 images pop up and I get to pick one.

 So, this is really easy peasy going forward, right?
 20 to 30 seconds to move it to a folder, 20 to 30 seconds to name it something descriptive.

-But you probably have a lot of images already on your computer.
+You probably have a lot of images already on your computer.
 If you want to make these searchable, I have a simple tip for you.
 Hire a team.
 If you have a team in your home, hire them.
-I hired my kids to go back and do this for me, with my images.
+I hired my kids to go back and do this for me with my images.
 Super simple, super easy.
-I paid $5 an hour, and they loved it because, well they didn't love it, to be honest, they didn't think it was very much fun.
+I paid $5 an hour, and they loved it because, well they didn’t love it, to be honest, they didn’t think it was very much fun.
 But it was a whole lot easier than scrubbing floors or pulling weeds.
 And they were getting paid $5 an hour to do it.
-I loved it because I didn't have to pay anybody else more than that.
-And I didn't have to spend my own time doing it, and it saves me time in the future.
+I loved it because I didn’t have to pay somebody else more than that.
+And I didn’t have to spend my own time doing it, and it saves me time in the future.